laravel/framework/readme.md

 - Fixed generation of namespaced resource controllers.
 - Send `user` to the password reminder e-mail view.
 - Added support for `union` statements in query builder.
+- Added ability to add more conditions on `exists` validation rule.

 ## Beta 4